maggierui/customer-intent-scraper/README.md

 1. The dashboard refreshes.
 2. You can now see updated charts showing how many people are reporting bugs vs. asking questions.
 3. You can click on individual rows in the list to read the full discussion details.
+4.  **New**: You can click the "Open" link in the table or the title in the details view to visit the actual online discussion.

 ---